-Spiritual histories, genograms, and life maps may also be useful assessment tools.
+Spiritual histories, genograms, ecomaps, and life maps may also be useful assessment tools.
 A spiritual history consists of an open-ended interview that explores the patient's and his/her family's religious and spiritual beliefs, practices, and traditions.
 The public and private experiences of religion and spirituality are explored along a developmental life cycle [23].
-Spiritual genograms are family trees that focus on religious and spiritual traditions, events, experiences, family orientation, and rituals that shape the patient's worldview and spirituality [23].
+Spiritual genograms are family trees that focus on religious and spiritual traditions, events, experiences, family orientation, and rituals that shape the patient's worldview and spirituality.
+It also provides an understanding of the individual embedded within a family system and how the family affects perspectives and practices of religion and spirituality [23; 277].
+A spiritual ecomap offers additional information, as it gives the practitioner an understanding of an individual's experiences of religion and spirituality within the context of the micro, meso, and macro systems levels [277].
 Spiritual life maps are pictorial illustrations of the patient's spiritual journey.
 Like a road map, the life map indicates where the patient has come from, where the patient is now, and what the patient is moving toward [117].
 When creating this map, Hodge encourages practitioners to ask patients to "highlight the trials they have encountered and the spiritual resources they have used to cope in the course of their journey" [117].

 Practitioners should also be in tune with the terminology and language patients use that may indicate that he or she is receptive to incorporating religiosity or spirituality into the conversation.
-For example, if a patient says "it is in God's hands" or "counting my blessings," this may suggest a spiritual worldview and an openness to discussing the role of spirituality in one's health and wellness [161].
+For example, if a patient says, "It is in God's hands" or "Counting my blessings," this may suggest a spiritual worldview and an openness to discussing the role of spirituality in one's health and wellness [161].
+Finally, practitioners should be aware not only of diversity of religion and spirituality orientations but also the possibility that individuals might draw on multiple religions and/or religious traditions.
+Hybridity can be common, and practitioners may need to help patients navigate any tensions and conflict that might emanate from their families and the other systems levels [278].